 Fieldwork is an integral part of occupational therapy education.
-Students at Rush University accomplish fieldwork in a variety of settings representing contemporary and emerging areas of practice as well as through innovative simulation methodology.
-Some of these are housed within Rush University Medical Center, and others are in occupational therapy practice settings external to Rush University.
+Students at RUSH University accomplish fieldwork in a variety of settings representing contemporary and emerging areas of practice as well as through innovative simulation methodology.
+Some of these are housed within RUSH University Medical Center, and others are in occupational therapy practice settings external to RUSH University.
 The demand for fieldwork sites is increasing given the number of academic programs needing to provide fieldwork opportunities.
 Students who do not have a car are not given preference to local fieldwork sites.
 While every effort will be made to place students in sites that accommodate their preferences, it should be expected that a student may travel outside of the Chicagoland area and even out of state.
 In addition, last minute changes and cancellations by the fieldwork site may occur and may impact student placement options.
+When a cancellation occurs, the student's fieldwork site will be replaced by the Academic Fieldwork Coordinator (AFWC) based on currently available sites that meet educational requirements.

 Students are required to comply with all fieldwork and clinical site-specific requirements.
 Some sites may require drug and alcohol screening, criminal background checks, or other specific health tests, vaccinations and/or evidence of immunity in order to participate in fieldwork at that site.
 If a clinical placement is denied based on the results of a drug and alcohol screening and/or a criminal background check, the student will receive a grade of NP for the course.
-Students should also refer to the Rush University College of Health Sciences Policies regarding criminal background checks and drug and alcohol screening found in the Rush University Catalog.
-Students are responsible for any and all costs associated with fieldwork, including transportation or housing costs, and incidental expenses that may be incurred during fieldwork.
+Students should also refer to the RUSH University College of Health Sciences Policies regarding criminal background checks and drug and alcohol screening found in the RUSH University Catalog.
+Students are responsible for any and all costs associated with fieldwork, including transportation, housing costs, and incidental expenses that may be incurred during fieldwork.
 Some students may choose to pursue fieldwork out of state, however, there is no guarantee a desired fieldwork site will agree to a fieldwork placement, or the required legal contract can be negotiated with the site.
 Arranging a fieldwork site out of state requires extra effort from the student and a willingness to work collaboratively with the Academic Fieldwork Coordinator (AFWC) to arrange the experience.
 If given approval to pursue out of state fieldwork by the AFWC, students may pursue no more than two new out of state sites.
 Please refer to the Fieldwork Manual for specific details regarding the process of selecting new sites.

-In accordance with ACOTE standard C 1.7, the Rush University Department of Occupational Therapy requires that one of the fieldwork experiences (either Level I or Level II) must address practice in behavioral health, or psychological and social factors influencing engagement in occupation.
-In addition, it is a Rush University requirement that one of the Level II experiences be a physical disabilities placement.
+In accordance with ACOTE standard C 1.6., the RUSH University Department of Occupational Therapy requires that one of the fieldwork experiences (either Level I or Level II) must address practice mental health, behavioral health,-or psychosocial aspects of client performance to support engagement in occupation.
+In addition, it is a RUSH University requirement that one of the Level II experiences be a physical disabilities placement.